-Non-compliance of emission limits of SO_2 and NO_x from the CHPs and CO, NO_x , SO_2 and NH_3 from ASP were recorded during the reporting period.
-It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks, unstable operation, test runs and interference of sensor, are disregarded.
+Exceedances on SO_2 and NO_x from CHPs and CO, NO_x , SO_2 , VOCs, NH_3 and HF from ASP were recorded on the on-line monitoring system from March 2022 to May 2022.
+It should be noted that measurements recorded under abnormal operating conditions, e.g. start up and stopping of stacks and unstable operation, as well as test runs and interference of sensor, are disregarded.